pypa/packaging.python.org/source/tutorial.rst

 :term:`distributions <Distribution>`.

-.. _installation_tools:
+.. _installing_setup:

-Tools for Installing Packages
+Setup for Installing Packages
 =============================

-To install packages, you'll minimally want to install :ref:`pip` and :ref:`setuptools`, and in most cases, :ref:`virtualenv` (unless you're using `pyvenv`_).
+This section describes the steps to follow before installing other Python packages.
+You will want to install :ref:`pip` and :ref:`setuptools`, and in most cases, :ref:`virtualenv` (unless you're using `pyvenv`_).